-The TCEQ completed an assessment of your source water and results indicate that some of your sources are susceptible to certain contaminants.
+The Texas Commission on Environmental Quality (TCEQ) completed an assessment of your source water and results indicate that some of your sources are susceptible to certain contaminants.
 The sampling requirements for your water system are based on this susceptibility and previous sample data.
 Any detections of these contaminants may be found in this Consumer Confident Report.
-For more information on source water assessments and protection efforts at our system, contact (Roderick Hainey, Public Works Director) (281) 983-2961.
+For more information on source water assessments and protection efforts at our system, contact Roderick Hainey, Public Works Director (281) 983-2961.